St. Louis Area Resources for Community and Human Services: K-12

 Since 2007, After School for All Partnership (ASAP) has provided funding to after school programs and oversees the management of their services.
 The partnership's plan is to gather diverse funders to pool resources for grants, develop a system for monitoring accountability and evaluation, and to provide quality improvement and professional development.
-ARCHS currently supports 45 after-school locations.
+ARCHS supports 45 after-school locations.
 Headed by ASAP, the program includes the addition of 27 new or expanded after school programs at area public and private schools, city recreation centers and community sites serving 1,283 students each school day, according to a release.
-The program begins this fall.

 ARCHS' Kids Vision for Life partnership with Crown Vision Center, Essilor Vision Foundation, Inc., and University of Missouri–St. Louis School of Optometry provides free eye screenings to more than 12,000 children in grades K-6 at Saint Louis Public Schools and other St. Louis area public schools, to provide free eye examinations to students who fail the screening, and provide free eyeglasses to students who need them after completing the eye examination.

 From FY09 to FY12, ARCHS' Gang Resistance Education and Training (GREAT) provided school-based, law enforcement officer-instructed classroom curriculum.
-The program's primary objective was prevention and was intended as immunization against juvenile delinquency, youth violence and gang membership.
-ARCHS' GREAT served more than 3,100 Jennings School District K-8 students were completed courses taught by area law enforcement officers aimed at improving student life skills and decision making to help reduce impact of gangs and drugs.
+The program's objective was prevention of juvenile delinquency, youth violence and gang membership.
+It served more than 3,100 Jennings School District K-8 students who completed courses taught by area law enforcement officers aimed at improving student life skills and decision-making to help reduce the impact of gangs and drugs.

 In 2010, Missouri Division of Youth Services selected ARCHS to deliver its award-winning Community Mentoring Services Program (CMSP) to youth in the Greater St. Louis area.
 CMSP's goals are to decrease social isolation and exclusion, increase safety, increase stability and increase the control of choices and the meaningful use of mainstream resources.